14. Mass-Produce by Casting¶

 This week I learnt how to design appropriate molds for milling, and the workflows in mold design, production and casting.

-I could understand why Molding and Casting is an ideal way of mass-producing identical objects.
+I could understand why Molding and Casting can be an ideal way of mass-producing identical objects.

-I learnt about the different mold-making/casting methods, including;
+I got to learn about different aspects of mold-making/casting process, including;

 → Difference in workflow depending on whether the final product is hard or soft.